List of female chess grandmasters: Earliest female grandmasters

 Beginning in the 1960s, Nona Gaprindashvili was the first woman since Menchik to be competitive against high-level male players.
 At the 1977 Lone Pine International after about 15 years as Women's World Champion, she became the first woman to achieve a GM norm.
 Gaprindashvili compiled a performance rating of 2647 and scored 6½/9 to finish in joint first with three others, including GMs Yuri Balashov and Oscar Panno.
-After she missed a second GM norm by a ½ point in 1978, FIDE nonetheless decided to award her the Grandmaster title amidst more rule changes that may have made it more difficult for her to obtain the title in the future.
+The following year, FIDE decided to directly award her the Grandmaster title because of that first norm and her other accomplishments, bypassing the typical requirement for players to have achieved two or three norms to earn the GM title.
 Maia Chiburdanidze succeeded her compatriot Gaprindashvili as Women's World Champion in 1978 and became the second woman to obtain the Grandmaster title in 1984 through her three World Championship match wins.
 Later on, she also became the first woman ranked in the top 100, peaking at No. 43 in 1988.

-Following these first two female grandmasters from Georgia, the Polgár sisters ended the Soviet Union's four-decades-long domination over women's chess as all three sisters helped lead Hungary to the gold medal at the 1988 Women's Chess Olympiad and Susan Polgar had already become the top-rated female chess player in 1984 at age 15.
+Following these first two female grandmasters from Georgia, back then still a part of the Soviet Union, the Polgár sisters ended the Soviet Union's four-decades-long domination over women's chess as all three sisters helped lead Hungary to the gold medal at the 1988 Women's Chess Olympiad and Susan Polgar had already become the top-rated female chess player in 1984 at age 15.
 Between 1988 and 1989, all three of Susan, Sofia, and Judit Polgár earned their first GM norms as teenagers in open tournaments in Royan, Rome, and Amsterdam respectively, the middle of which drew widespread attention because of Sofia's very high performance rating of around 2900, well above the norm requirement.
 Judit was also already ranked in the top 100 in 1989 at the age of 12, and later peaked at No. 8 in the world in 2003.
 In 1991, both Susan and Judit achieved the Grandmaster title.
-Susan was the third female grandmaster, and the first to earn the title by achieving three conventional GM norms and satisfying the rating requirement.
+Susan was the third female grandmaster, and the first to earn the title with a complete set of GM norms based on performance rating and satisfying the rating requirement.
 Judit achieved her final GM norm as part of her victory in the open Hungarian Championship to become the fourth female grandmaster.
 At the age of 15 years and 5 months, she also became the youngest grandmaster in history, breaking Bobby Fischer's previous record from 1958 of 15 years and 6 months.
 She held the overall record for a little over two years.
 Pia Cramling and Xie Jun soon followed in obtaining the Grandmaster title in the next few years, and were the last two to do so before 2000.
 Xie was the first female grandmaster from outside Europe and the second grandmaster from China overall.